On the D5-brane description of $\frac{1}{4}$-BPS Wilson loops in $\mathcal{N}=4$ super Yang-Mills theory: Conclusions

 An interesting difference between the D5-brane solution and its F1 and D3-brane counterparts lies in the interpretation of the vector $\vec{N}$, which is an extension into the bulk of the scalar couplings \eqref{eq: latitude couplings} that define the latitude Wilson loop.
 For the F1 and D3-brane configurations one identifies $\vec{N}=\vec{Y}$, where $\vec{Y}$ are embedding coordinates for $S^5\subset\mathds{R}^6$.
 Instead, for the D5-brane, $\vec{N}$ is interpreted as an axis such that $\vec{N}\cdot\vec{Y}=\cos\theta_k$.
 Regardless of the interpretation, the $SO(3)$ symmetry preserved by the three solutions corresponds to the subgroup of $SO(6)$ that leaves $\vec{N}$ invariant for all values of $\rho$ and $\tau$.
 In the case of the D5-brane, this is realized as isometries that act on the $S^2\subset S^4$ coordinates $(\vartheta,\varphi)$, not touching $(\alpha,\psi)$.
 The F1 and D3-brane both sit at $\alpha=0$, so the $2$-sphere shrinks to zero size.
 Another difference worth pointing out is the way in which the $U(1)$ symmetry manifests itself.
 Again referring to \eqref{eq: AdS5 metric}-\eqref{eq: S5 coordinate range}, the angular dependence drops out from the F1 and D3-brane solutions because they have $\tau=\psi$, whereas the D5-brane embedding does depend on these angles but only through the difference $\Delta=\tau-\psi$.
 In particular, this means that the preserved Killing spinors \eqref{eq: Killing spinor pullback}-\eqref{eq: D5 BPS constraints} carry this dependence.

 Remarkably, the function $\theta(\rho)$ that determines the orientation of $\vec{N}$ is the same in the F1 and D5-brane cases.
 This is reminiscent of \cite{Hartnoll:2006ib}, where it was shown that any string solution that sits at a fixed point in $S^5$ can be extended to a D5-brane configuration with the same embedding in $AdS_5$ while wrapping a fixed $S^4\subset S^5$.
 Our results suggests that it might be possible to generalize this to string worldsheets that have a non-trivial profile in $S^5$.
+Perhaps, this can be interpreted in terms of the Myers effect \cite{Myers:1999ps}, whereby the worldsheet of $k$ coincident strings expands into additional directions.

 The spectrum of fluctuations of the $\frac{1}{4}$-BPS string dual to the latitude Wilson loop was computed in \cite{Forini:2015mca,Forini:2015bgo} and later fit into supermultiplets of $SU(2|2)$ \cite{Faraggi:2016ekd}.
 The same was done for the $\frac{1}{2}$-BPS configurations in \cite{Faraggi:2011bb,Faraggi:2011ge}, where they organized the excitations in terms of representations of $OSp(4^*|4)$.
 It would be interesting to repeat this exercise for the $\frac{1}{4}$-BPS D3- and D5-brane solutions, perhaps allowing for the computation of $1/N$ corrections to the expectation value of latitude Wilson loops as in \cite{Buchbinder:2014nia}.
 This would also open up another setup where to study correlation functions of insertions in 1-dimensional defects and AdS$_{2}$/dCFT$_{1}$ in higher representations, along the lines of \cite{Giombi:2020amn}.
 Another follow up work is to apply the technology of calibration forms \cite{Dymarsky:2006ve,Mezei:2018url,Drukker:2021vyx,Drukker:2022kuz} to compute the on-shell action exactly in $\theta_0$.
 Finally, it remains to elucidate the role of the unstable D5-brane solution.
 All these are interesting avenues to pursue in the future.